DIY Finishing - panels

 How to maintain a wooden kitchen worktop

 Think of a wood chipper.
 No good if it's scratched?
-Does it bother you that repeated use and washing has changed its colour?
-I'm sure it doesn't.
-It's just that we want a neat, clean, stain-free kitchen countertop.
+Does it bother you that repeated use and washing has changed its color?
+I'm sure not.
+It's just that we want a neat, clean, stain-free kitchen worktop.
 What can we do?
 Here are some ideas:

-• Do not cut directly on the kitchen counter.
+• Do not cut directly on the kitchen worktop.
 Use a separate wooden chopper to chop vegetables or meat.

-• Any coloured or uncoloured liquids should be wiped off immediately, otherwise stains may appear.
+• Any colored or non-colored liquids should be wiped off immediately, otherwise stains may occur.

 • Avoid placing very hot objects directly on a wooden worktop.
-Put them on a chopper.
+Put them on a chopping board.

-• Don't let the water puddle, especially near areas where work has been done (near sinks, sinks, sockets).
-Water can get into less protected areas, soak into the wood and mould can develop.
+• Do not allow water to stand, especially near areas where work has been done (near sink, stove, outlets).
+Water can get into less protected areas, get into the wood, and mold can develop.

-• Do not use wire sponges to clean the wooden surface, nor very aggressive or scratching detergents.
-This will damage the finish (whether varnish, oil or wax) and leave the wood exposed.
+• Do not use wire sponges to clean the wooden surface or very aggressive or scratching detergents.
+This damages the finish (whether varnish, oil or wax) and leaves the wood exposed.

 • If you have oiled or waxed wood countertops, refresh the finish from time to time.
-It's simple, you can do it with a cloth, just like wiping the surface.
+It's simple to do with a cloth, just like wiping the surface.

-We said that unlike other types of countertops, a wooden kitchen countertop can be maintained very easily.
+We were saying that, unlike other types of worktops, a wooden kitchen worktop is very easy to maintain.
 Especially if it is oiled.
-Look how easy it is to do!
+Look how easy it is!

 About the author